William Priestley (wool clothier)

-William Priestley (1779-1860) was a Halifax wool clothier and eminent local musician, antiquary and literary gentleman.
+William Priestley (1779-1860) was a Halifax wool clothier and a local musician, antiquary and literary gentleman.

 His strong interest in music, especially German, was manifested in his personal library, which housed many unusual items of German choral music; these formed much of the early repertoire of the Halifax Choral Society, which he is credited with founding.

 Portrayal

-Peter Davison plays him as a depiction in the British historical drama LGBTQ television series, Gentleman Jack.
+Peter Davison plays him as a depiction in the British historical drama television series, Gentleman Jack.